-Peyto Lake is the most famous lake in Banff National Park you’ve probably never heard of before.
+Peyto Lake in Canada is the most famous lake in Banff National Park you’ve probably never heard of before.
 It’s a turquoise blue glacier-fed lake 40 km north of Lake Louise and a popular stop on the famous Icefields Parkway.
 The brilliant display of blue is fed by the Peyto Glacier high above the lake and part of the Wapta Icefield.

 The view from the viewpoint is one of the most spectacular in all of Banff National Park and a super popular spot for photographers.
 Peyto Lake in our opinion competes for beauty with Moraine Lake without as many visitors.
 There is little mystery as the lake’s viewpoint is a must for things to do in Banff or on the Icefield’s Parkway.

 Can You Visit Peyto Lake With The Closure?

 The Peyto Lake parking lot, walking path, and bow summit, and viewpoint are closed for renovation in summer 2020.
-So, if you’re visiting Banff National Park in the summer of 2020 we have some bad news it will not be possible to visit the famed viewpoint.
+So, if you’re visiting Banff National Park in the summer of 2020 we have some bad news it will not be possible to visit the famed viewpoint until August 2021.

 Construction is currently on pause for the winter and we have visited the site for some ski touring.
 However, for the average visitor, this will not look like much as the lake is frozen and covered with snow.
 If you plan to go back to Peyto Lake in the winter you should have proper avalanche safety training and appropriate equipment (including a beacon, probe and shove.)